User Manual

 Changing existing plots

 The available plots are all specified in a general way that allows users to change the details of how the data is visualized.
-Each plot is part of a PlotGroup that specifies a command to run to generate the data, and then how to visualize the results for all the Sheets in the simulation at once.
+Each plot is part of a PlotGroup that specifies a list of commands (‘hooks’) to run to generate the data, and then how to visualize the results for all the Sheets in the simulation at once.

-The command used is shown in the plot window as "update command", where users can add or change parameters or command names as needed.
-For instance, if you want to reduce the number of sine grating phases used when measuring orientation maps, say, from 18 to 8, you can change the string in the Orientation Preference window from
+The list of hooks used is shown in the plot window as “Pre plot hooks”, where users can change the parameters of existing hooks, and add or remove hooks.
+For instance, if you want to reduce the number of sine grating phases used when measuring orientation maps, say, from 18 to 8, you can right click on the list of hooks, choose Properties, and then, in the new window displaying the list entries, right click on the measure_sine_pref.instance() entry:

 Similarly, you can change the specific types of data used in each plot.
 For instance, you can remove the default OrientationPreference subplot from Activity plots using: